SineStriker/qsynthesis-revenge/docs/related-tools.md

-# Synthesizing Tools
+# Related Tools

+## Resamplers

 Open-source resamplers and wavtools for UTAU, which are useful for QSynthesis on Mac OS and Linux.

-## Resamplers

 ### Macres

 It's a fork of resampler `tn_fnds`.

 Source: https://github.com/titinko/macres

 ### World4-UTAU